blake-wilson/chriswellswood.github.io/src/content/drafts/code/elm/2016_12_30_elm_website.md

-## Making a Static Website with Elm and GitHub Pages
+## Making a Static Website with Elm and GitHub Pages - Part 1

 *Check out the source code for the site [here](https://github.com/ChrisWellsWood/chriswellswood.github.io).*